 The Agency's Director of Security received a memo describing Project AMWORLD as being "...a so-called 'autonomous' operation..."
 It explains "...the Agency would furnish funds and materials, but the actual handling, direction, or control of the Project would be by the Project head, Manuel Artime..."xiii This allowed for Artime and his followers to determine without official supervision how to undertake operations funded by the Central Intelligence Agency.
 Artime's final planned meeting with JMWAVE officers before launching AMWORLD occurs July 19, 1963.

 In September, Agency Special Affairs Staff Chief Desmond Fitzgerald requests to make contact with Artime for training with sabotage devices and techniques.
 This would demonstrate Artime and his followers were not yet ready or properly trained to undertake AMWORLD.
 A document from September reveals despite giving Artime enormous power and autonomy Agency officials knew he could be unreliable.
-"We were aware that AMBIDDY-1's (Artime's) judgment would on occasion be found wanting and that he may, e.g., make mistakes in the choice of subordinates."xiv Between 1963 and 1964, the Agency provided the Artime operation nearly five million dollars.xv
+"We were aware that AMBIDDY-1's (Artime's) judgment would on occasion be found wanting and that he may, e.g., make mistakes in the choice of subordinates."xiv Between nineteen sixty-three and nineteen sixty-four, the Agency provided the Artime operation nearly five million dollars.xv

 "Under the concept of autonomy there is admittedly room for a certain amount of improper kickbacks.
 Our best protection is to estimate appropriate costs for known activities and accomplishments and budget accordingly.
 We can never, therefore, guarantee either total probity or efficiency, but we feel quite confident that substantial sums either stolen or wasted would become evident."xvi Yet despite the overconfidence of American leaders, their actions could allow someone to utilize untraced weapons, mercenaries, fanatic exiles, and funds to undertake autonomous operations without official knowledge.
 Such miscalculations provide criminal opportunities.